Vocalize Choir rehearses every Wednesday in both Wantage (11am) and Didcot (7.15pm)

 All of our Vocalize choirs sing a great mix of songs completely chosen by the choir members and arranged by Sarah.
 Genres of song can range from pop to folk, rock to gospel, barbershop to classical and soul to musical theatre: whatever YOU’D like to sing!
 You can vote for what songs you’d like to learn by going to ‘The Songs’ page.

-The sessions will involve some vocal technique, learning a song or two in harmony and there is a 15 minute break in the middle so you can get to know your fellow choir members.
+The choir sessions will involve some vocal technique, learning a song or two in harmony and having a quick break in the middle so you can get to know your fellow choir members.

-We have already been out and about performing in the local area singing a range of genres of song to make people happy with our music!
-If you know of any events wanting choirs to sing at in the area, then let us know.
+We love getting out and about performing in the local area and if you know of any events wanting choirs to sing at in the area, then please let us know.

-As we're a new choir, we need YOUR help to get the word out about the choir so that we can actually call it a 'choir' and not just a trio or quartet!
+Coming out of lock down, we need YOUR help to get the word out about the choir so that we can build up numbers and keep the choirs going!
 If you know anyone that loves to sing and could do with having a choir in their lives, then please show them this website and tell them about the choir.
 Anyone is welcome to join (over the age of 18), whether they have sung before or not.

 About your conductor